Philip Kingsley

 Not only does this generation have a strong standpoint on price, but nearly 50% say they extensively research beauty products, looking at ingredients, benefits and reviews before they commit to buying them*.
 Gen-Zers are looking for a transparent brand, and they want to know what they are using on their skin and if it will work.
 It’s easy for this generation to turn to YouTube, TikTok and Instagram to find reviews with almost 75% following influencers on social media and 92% saying one of their beauty or wellness routines have been influenced by an online creator.
 So creating trust and ensuring reviews and benefits can be found through social channels are key.

 ILG is geared up to support beauty brands looking to attract the Gen-Z consumer with our sustainable fulfilment service and experience in delivering the perfect purchase experience, whether that’s in-store or online.
-Find out more about our omnichannel beauty fulfilment services here or get in touch today.
+Find out more about our omnichannel beauty fulfilment services or get in touch with ILG today.

 *Source: The State of Fashion: Beauty, produced by Business of Fashion and McKinsey & Company